 Stephen Dubner of Freakonomics fame hosts smash hit podcast

 Stephen J. Dubner is an award-winning author, journalist, and radio and TV personality.
-He is best-known as co-author of the books in the Freakonomics series, including Freakonomics, SuperFreakonomics, Think Like a Freak and When to Rob a Bank.
-They have sold more than 7 million copies in more than 40 countries.
-Dubner is also the host of the Freakonomics Radio podcast, which gets 5 million downloads a month.
+He is best-known as co-author of the Freakonomics book series, which have sold more than 7 million copies in over 40 countries.
+He is also the host of Freakonomics Radio, which gets 8 million monthly downloads and airs on NPR stations and elsewhere.

-Dubner maintains the popular Freakonomics blog, which has been called “the most readable economics blog in the universe.”
-He has appeared widely on television, including as a regular contributor to ABC News and as host of the Emmy-nominated NFL Network program, Football Freakonomics.
+Dubner has appeared widely on television, including as a regular contributor to ABC News and as host of the NFL Network's Football Freakonomics, which was nominated for an Emmy.

-Dubner is also the author of several other books, including Turbulent Souls/Choosing My Religion (1998), Confessions of a Hero-Worshiper (2003), and the children's book The Boy With Two Belly Buttons (2007).
+His other books include Turbulent Souls (1998); Confessions of a Hero-Worshiper (2003), and the children's book The Boy With Two Belly Buttons (2007).
 His journalism has appeared in The New York Times, The New Yorker, Time, and elsewhere, and has been anthologized in The Best American Sports Writing, The Best American Crime Writing, and others.
-Turbulent Souls is currently being developed as a film.

-The eighth and last child of an upstate New York newspaperman, Dubner has been writing since he was a child.
-(His first published work appeared in Highlights magazine.)
+The eighth and last child of an upstate New York newspaperman, Dubner has been writing for a long time.
+(His first published work appeared, at age 11, in Highlights magazine.)
 As an undergraduate at Appalachian State University, he started a rock band that was signed to Arista Records, which landed him in New York City.
 He ultimately quit playing music to earn an M.F.A. in writing at Columbia University, where he also taught in the English Department.
-He became an editor and writer at New York magazine and The New York Times before quitting to write books.
+He worked at New York Magazine and The New York Times before launching his book and radio career.

 He lives in New York with his wife, the documentary photographer Ellen Binder, and their two children.